 GFO has not changed or updated its campground fees since 2012.
-Since 2012, the cost of goods, labor and services have steadily increased.
-During this time, the Consumer Price Index has increased 26% (US Department of Labor, Bureau of Labor Statistics).
+Since 2012, the cost of goods, labor and services have steadily increased and the Consumer Price Index has increased 26% (US Department of Labor, Bureau of Labor Statistics).
 As the costs of goods, labor, and services increase, the purchasing power from recreation fees decreases proportionately.